NicAllison/data603-sp22/paper/final.md

 show databases;
 ```
 ### 5. Paragraph that explains what Pig and Pig Latin are
+&ensp; &ensp; Apache Pig is similar to MapReduce, instead of being a process for Hadoop; Pig works along side with Hadoop so that you can analyze large sets of data.
+Coding with Pig is easier than using MapReduce because with MapReduce you have to go through the complexity of Java as well as having to deal with the commands for MapReduce.
+To run commands with Pig you will use a language called PigLatin which has a similar feel to SQL, but you do not define specifically tables and databases.
+In the example used later you will end up using a CSV file but most Pig commands require that any file is first transformed into a HDFS.

-&ensp; &ensp; Apache Pig is similar to Spark and Hive where they sit on top of MapReduce.
+Apache Pig is similar to Spark and Hive where they sit on top of MapReduce.
 Pig is a tool that can analyze large sets of data and then able to represent the data as a data flow.
 When using Apache Pig it as a procedural language, Pig Latin which allows you to make perform MapReduce commands without having to use the clunky ness of Java.

 ### 6. How to set up Pig Environment that I used